 5. Sulfate-free Shampoo

-You may not realize it, but sulfates are one of the types of surfactant that aid in the removal of dirt and dead skin cells from your skin.
+You may not realize it, but sulfates are one of the types of surfactants that aid in removing dirt and dead skin cells from your skin.

-However, they remove natural oils from your scalp and hair, a disadvantage.
+However, they remove natural oils from your scalp and hair, which is a disadvantage.
 As a result, your hair becomes dry and brittle.

-It can also cause redness, dryness, and itching if your scalp is susceptible.
-This is when different types of shampoo which is sulfate-free shampoos come in handy.
+If your scalp is susceptible, it can also cause redness, dryness, and itching.
+This is when different types of shampoo, especially sulfate-free shampoos, come in handy.
 People with sensitive skin should use sulfate-free shampoo to keep their skin healthy.

 Sulfate-based shampoos should also be avoided by people with colored or kinky, curly hair since they can be harsh cleansers.